szkupienpeti/childrens-railway-simulator-old/README.md

 :mortar_board::children_crossing: It has been made for educational purposes, to improve the training of ~400 children every year.
 It was actively used between 2015 and 2020.

 :chart_with_upwards_trend::baby: I developed it in 2013-2014 when I was 14-15 years old.
 At that time, I was absolulely new to programming and had no professional knowledge of software engineering.
-Some kind people helped me during the development but there were always some issues with the 'product'.
+A few kind people helped me during the development but there were always some issues with the 'product'.

 :chart_with_downwards_trend::end: After I left the Children's Railway, there was no one to maintain and operate the program so they stopped using it (this was also the time of COVID, which didn't help the situation either).